This post was sponsored by FLYJOY part of a fun new Microadventure series I am participating in but all opinions are my own.

 One lesson we learned from making a Thanksgiving footprint craft is that paint is messy and a stamp pad is much easier.
 Not only is it less messy but it also creates a way cuter and more detailed footprint.

 Of course, as moms of boys we have to be sure to keep ourselves fueled through out the day to chase them around.
 We made some hot cocoa with Rum Chata (um, YUM!) and I also love having energy bars to grab quick for a mid-afternoon snack.
 This is where FLYJOY Quinoa Bars come in.

 What I love about FLYJOY Bars is the minimal ingredients used to make them and I can pronounce ALL of them!
 The bars are made from a combination of quinoa, chia seeds, flaxseed, oats, and nut butter.
-Then depending on the flavor (cashew cookie dough is my fave!) there are add-ins like unsweetened coconut, cranberries, dried blueberries, and cacao nibs.
-Along with that the bars are non-GMO, gluten-free, soy-free, vegan, Kosher D certified and taste great, too.
+Then depending on the flavor there are add-ins like unsweetened coconut, cranberries, dried blueberries, and cacao nibs.
+Along with that the bars are non-GMO, gluten-free, soy-free, vegan, and Kosher D certified.
+They taste great, too.
 I absolutely love them!